Knicks2020/AirBnb-Final-Project/README.md

  * Selected topic
     * AirBnb rentals in Orlando, Kissimmee & Tampa
  * Reason why they selected their topic
-    * We chose this topic so that we could get a
+    * We chose this topic so that we could do a market analysis on the current state of AirBnB rentals in our target area, and also hopefully determine what factors impact whether or not the property is rented on a consistent basis.
+We have a desire to purchase property specifically for an AirBnb so we also want to determine the overhead costs and then hopefully determine a reasonable expected rate of return.
  * Description of their source of data
     * Our data was taken from
  * Questions they hope to answer with the data